briancappello/sqlalchemy-unchained/README.md

 )
 ```

-And install our package into the virtual environment you're using for development:
+And install the package into the virtual environment you're using for development:

 ```bash
 pip install -e .
 ```

 That should be all that's required to get migrations working.
-Let's generate a migration for our models, and run it:
+Let's generate a migration for our models and run it:

 ```bash
 alembic revision --autogenerate -m 'create models'